brianyingling/p1/README.md

     - JFK and Neil Armstrong quotes are common knowledge

 ## Notes for instructor
+- Ran into an issue where on my local machine the `<?` tags were working but on production they were not.
+I had to change them to `<?php`.
+Not sure why that is; I imagine it must be a setting in PHP somewhere.
-- Nothing that I can think of.
-I enjoyed learning about Digital Ocean.
+- I enjoyed learning about Digital Ocean.
 Looks like a great IaaS!